A Survey of Constraint Formulations in Safe Reinforcement Learning: Abstract

 \section{Abstract}

-Ensuring safety is critical when applying reinforcement learning (RL) to real-world problems.
-Consequently, safe RL emerges as a fundamental and powerful paradigm for safely optimizing an agent's policy from experimental data.
-A popular safe RL approach is based on a constrained criterion, which solves the problem of maximizing expected cumulative reward under safety constraints.
-Though there has been recently a surge of such attempts to achieve safety in RL, a systematic understanding of the field is difficult due to 1) the diversity of constraint representations and 2) little discussion of their interrelations.
-To address this knowledge gap, we provide a comprehensive review of representative constraint formulations, along with a curated selection of algorithms specifically designed for each formulation.
-Furthermore, we elucidate the theoretical underpinnings that reveal the mathematical mutual relations among common problem formulations.
+Safety is critical when applying reinforcement learning (RL) to real-world problems.
+As a result, safe RL has emerged as a fundamental and powerful paradigm for optimizing an agent's policy while incorporating notions of safety.
+A prevalent safe RL approach is based on a constrained criterion, which seeks to maximize the expected cumulative reward subject to specific safety constraints.
+Despite recent effort to enhance safety in RL, a systematic understanding of the field remains difficult.
+This challenge stems from the diversity of constraint representations and little exploration of their interrelations.
+To bridge this knowledge gap, we present a comprehensive review of representative constraint formulations, along with a curated selection of algorithms designed specifically for each formulation.
+In addition, we elucidate the theoretical underpinnings that reveal the mathematical mutual relations among common problem formulations.
 We conclude with a discussion of the current state and future directions of safe reinforcement learning research.